klee1611/klee1611.github.io/content/posts/docker-operating-1.en.md

 docker stop "CONTAINER_NAME"
 ```

-If we inspect with,
+If we inspect it with,

 ```bash
 docker ps -a
 ```

-We will find that the container remains to exist,
+We will find that the container still exists,
-only the `status` has changed to `exit`.
+but its `status` has changed to `exited`.

 ### Export Container
 Once a container is exported,
 it can be moved to another host machine.

-We can export a container to be a `.tar` file.
+We can export a container as a `.tar` file.

 For example,
-export a container to be `exported.tar`:
+export a container as `exported.tar`:

 ```bash
 docker export "CONTAINER_ID" > exported.tar